microsoft/hlsl-specs/proposals/0035-linalg-matrix.md

 `Thread` scope.

 Validation will enforce that:
-* The input vector length matches the `M` matrix dimension
+* The input vector length matches the `K` matrix dimension
 * The matrix A is an `A` matrix of `Thread` scope

 ``` llvm